Vegan Masala Recipe

 - 3

-Add onion and cook until lightly golden.
+Add 1 large onion, finely chopped and cook until lightly golden.

 - 4